yogeswarl/mattermost-meet-link-generator/README.md

 - Support for Multiple user authentication and Meet generation
 - Versatile API that generates Meet Links on the fly using GoogleAPIs
 - Secure Handling of User Access tokens with ephemeral updates to Mattermost's user journey.
+- Deploy as a Function as a Service using `AWS Lambda`.

 # Setup
 - Create your custom slash commands and add them to Mattermost.
 [Follow this guide](https://developers.mattermost.com/integrate/slash-commands/custom/)